iankressin/sqd-sdk/docs/RFC-Pipeline-System.md

 - **DataSource**: Manages reader lifecycle and offset tracking internally
 - **DataTarget**: Tracks current head position and manages writer state
-- **Transformations**: Use buffer-based approach with proper cleanup
+- **Transformations**: Use future-based coordination between target and source components

 ### Reference Flow

 - Each operation receives its input ref from the previous operation
-- Each operation only needs to specify its output ref
+- Each operation specifies its output ref in the configuration
 - References flow naturally from source to target through the pipeline

 ### Error Handling

-- Fork exceptions carry sufficient context for recovery decisions
+- Unfinalized targets throw `ForkException` when forks occur
+- Finalized targets handle forks through optional `fork()` method
-- Automatic restart from resolved points
+- Automatic restart from resolved points in unfinalized mode
 - Proper resource cleanup on errors

 ## Best Practices

-1. **Use Options Pattern**: Always use structured options for factory functions
+1. **Choose Finalization Strategy**: Use `finalized: true` for targets that can handle forks internally, `finalized: false` for simpler targets that rely on exception-based handling
+2. **Use Overloaded Factory Functions**: TypeScript will enforce correct usage based on the `finalized` flag
-2. **Manage References**: Let references flow naturally, only specify output refs in transformations
+3. **Manage References**: Specify output refs in transformer configurations
-3. **Resource Cleanup**: Always implement proper close() methods
+4. **Resource Cleanup**: Always implement proper `close()` methods
-4. **State Isolation**: Keep transformation state isolated and cleanable
+5. **State Isolation**: Keep transformation state isolated and cleanable
-5. **Error Boundaries**: Handle fork exceptions at appropriate pipeline boundaries
+6. **Fork Handling**: Implement appropriate fork handling for your use case

 ## Performance Considerations

 - Reader and writer factories are called as needed for lifecycle management
-- Internal buffering in transformations should be minimal
+- Internal buffering in transformations uses future-based coordination
 - Offset management is optimized for restart scenarios
 - Resource cleanup prevents memory leaks in long-running pipelines
+- The finalized/unfinalized system allows optimization based on fork handling needs